robert-kisteleki/dob-generator/README.md

 You may need to remember your own DoB you filled in during signup in case you later want to recover your password or such.
 So filling in a random date is not good enough (unless you actually remember, or make your keychain remember it, or always fill in the same fake date, or ...)

+As an additional feature, v0.2 also generates a semi-random "mother's name" for you, just in case.

 ## What?

-This script generates a DoB for you.
-Given the same inputs it'll generate the same "random" DoB.
+This script generates a DoB and a "mother's name" (really just a string) for you.
+Given the same inputs it'll generate the same "random" DoB and name.
 Inputs are:
 * your account name, ie. email address
 * an optional service name, defaults to emppty string
 * an optional minimum age (as a number, defaults to 18)

 ## How?

-The script is really just a trivial function that takes the above arguments (at a minimum the account name) and returns a DoB.
+The script is really just a trivial function that takes the above arguments (at a minimum the account name) and returns a DoB and a string.

 ## Demo / DoB-as-a-Service